Charité conducts clinical trial to test potential new treatment against SARS-CoV-2.

 “Many questions therefore remain to be answered before we can consider polyamines as a potential treatment against COVID-19: When used in the body, will it be possible to achieve blood levels high enough to inhibit viral replication in the respiratory tract?
 And, if yes: would administration before or during the infection be advisable?
 Are there any side effects?
 Even so, our findings from cell culture are a good starting point for research involving animal models.
 Self-medication is not advisable, one of the reasons being that viruses also use polyamines to help boost replication; the correct dosage is therefore crucial.
 The same applies to fasting, which can stimulate the body’s autophagy process.
 Given that the body needs energy to mount an immune response, it remains unclear whether fasting is advisable in SARS-CoV-2 infected patients.”

 The third substance to prove effective against SARS-CoV-2 was the ‘AKT inhibitor’ MK-2206.
 The substance is currently at the clinical trial stage and undergoing testing for its tolerability and efficacy against a range of different cancers.
 In the current study, MK-2206 reduced the production of infectious SARS-CoV-2 virus by approximately 90%.
-It did so at plasma concentrations which had already been achieved during a previous study.
+It did so at plasma concentrations that had already been achieved during a previous study.
 “Based on our data, I would consider MK-2206 as an interesting treatment candidate against COVID-19 which, after a careful analysis of risks and benefits, would justify further study in clinical trials,” explains PD Dr. Müller.

 The most pronounced antiviral effect was associated with niclosamide, which the researchers had shown to be effective against the MERS coronavirus during an earlier study.
 The tapeworm drug was found to reduce the production of infectious SARS-CoV-2 particles by more than 99 percent.